 [email protected]:~/glances$ sudo apt-get install python-setuptools

-Then I installed it thusly.
+Then I installed it this way.

 [email protected]:~/glances$ sudo ./setup.py install